maxbucknell/eisenhardt/README.md

 the best idea.
 That will force you to install various command line tools inside the app container.

-`rd run` circumvents this by creating a new container, and injecting it into the Redbox Docker environment's network, and mounting the volumes from the appserver.
+`eisenhardt run` circumvents this by creating a new container, and injecting it into the Eisenhardt environment's network, and mounting the volumes from the appserver.
 It then runs an arbitrary command, and removes itself.

-The container used is `redboxdigital/docker-console`, and has an identical PHP configuration to the appservers.
+The container used is `maxbucknell/console`, and has an identical PHP configuration to the appservers.
 Along with that, it also has a variety of useful tools preinstalled, including: